-4.96 Transpower proposed a step change for \$2.8 million for RCP5 preparation costs and in our draft decision we did not approve as prudent and efficient expenditure.

-- 4.97 We were not satisfied that the step change for RCP5 preparation of \$2.8 million had been sufficiently justified as prudent and efficient expenditure in accordance with the expenditure objective. - 4.98 In its proposal Transpower noted that the driver for the step change was "increased volume and complexity of key regulatory instruments such as the Input Methodologies, Regulatory Control Periods and Transmission Pricing Methodology regimes". - 4.99 In our draft decision, our view was that Transpower had not fully explained why there was an increased regulatory burden for RCP5 reset preparation over previous resets. - 4.100 We considered RCP5 preparation should not be more complex compared to preparation for other proposals and expenditure related to this would already be incorporated into the 2022/2023 base year opex.
-Transpower included RCP4 preparation costs as a step change in its RCP3 proposal, which we approved and forms part of the RCP3 expenditure.
+- 4.83 Transpower proposed a step change for \$2.8 million for RCP5 preparation.
+We propose to not approve this expenditure. - 4.84 Our draft decision is not to approve this expenditure.
+We do not consider Transpower's step change for RCP5 preparation of \$2.8 million has been sufficiently justified as prudent and efficient expenditure in accordance with the expenditure objective.44 - 4.85 Transpower notes that the driver for the step change is "increased volume and complexity of key regulatory instruments such as the Input Methodologies, Regulatory Control Periods and Transmission Pricing Methodology regimes". - 4.86 We have insufficient information at this stage to demonstrate there is an increased regulatory burden on Transpower for IPP reset preparation. - 4.87 We do not consider RCP5 preparation should be more complex compared to preparation for other proposals and expenditure related to this would already be incorporated into the 2022/2023 base year opex.
+Transpower included RCP4 preparation costs as a step change in its RCP3 proposal, which we approved and forms part of the RCP3 expenditure.45